arXiv/html_feedback/README.md

 In web development, it's sometimes necessary to solicit feedback from users or allow them to report issues.
 To make it easier for users to submit feedback, we can add a report box to the page where they can enter their comments or upload screenshots.

 To make it convenient for users to open and close the report box, we can use keyboard shortcuts.
 On Windows, users can press "Ctrl + /" to open the report box and "Ctrl + ." or ">" to close it.
 On Mac, users can press "Command + /" to open the report box and "Command + ." or ">" to close it.

+#### Test HTML “add /test ”

+#### Update Download：

+Now it will download html file.
+And later I will try to just build a html file base on the users' vision.

 ## Develop Log 4/15 - 4/21